This Sichuan Paocai Pickling Kit includes:

 Size: 9.5 inches (height) x 7.5 inches; 2.5 liters (10 cups)

 Care: Hand wash.
-Do not add boiling water to jar as it may crack; cool brine before adding to jar.
+Do not add boiling water directly to jar, cool brine before adding.